manticoresoftware/manticoresearch/manual/References.md

 A complete alphabetical list of keywords that are currently reserved in Manticore SQL syntax (and therefore can not be used as identifiers).

 ```
-AND, AS, BY, DIV, EXPLAIN, FACET, FALSE, FORCE, FROM, IGNORE, IN, INDEXES, IS, LIMIT, LOGS, MOD, NOT, NULL, OFFSET, OR, ORDER, REGEX, RELOAD, SELECT, SYSFILTERS, TRUE, USE
+AND, AS, BY, DISTINCT, DIV, EXPLAIN, FACET, FALSE, FORCE, FROM, IGNORE, IN, INDEXES, IS, LIMIT, LOGS, MOD, NOT, NULL, OFFSET, OR, ORDER, REGEX, RELOAD, SELECT, SYSFILTERS, TRUE, USE
 ```